Joverral/UniRx_RTS/README.md

 # UniRx_RTS
 Learning UniRx by making a really simple RTS prototype.

-This really should move to using scriptable objects.
+The tank controllers are observable streams that take commands, and listen for various commands to respond to.
+Though basically only did movement and firing.
+There's more in there for armor and facing, simplified compared to the other tanklords game.
+I think I disabled the hit point tracking for some testing, and probably should've put it back in before I forgot =)